learosema/ella-math/README.md

-# Ella
+# ella-math

-Geometry and linear algebra library that provides basic vector and matrix calculus operations.
+A dependency-free Geometry and linear algebra library that provides basic vector and matrix calculus operations, written in TypeScript.

 ## Features